Riding down the boardwalk at South Pointe Park.

 Hey cyclists, if you're into chill, flat rides with solid scenery and no real climbs or sketchy traffic, this 11-mile out-and-back from South Pointe Park hits the spot.

-Then swing toward the water and hit the Venetian Causeway.
+STAGE 4: Then swing toward the water and hit Dade Boulfard (Venetian Causeway).
 This part's the best for riding — wind at your back, ow bridges over Biscayne Bay, connecting the Venetian Islands.
 Calm water, big houses on the islands, yachts parked out front, and the downtown skyline getting closer.
 You pass near the old Miami Herald area as you come off it into the city side.
 Quick dip into downtown vibes, then turn around.

 Whole thing's flat, mostly on paths or bike lanes, about 11 miles round trip.
 If you're not stopping every five minutes for pics or a coconut, it's an easy 90 minutes.
 Solid for a morning ride, sunset loop, or just getting some air after work.